By Noel D’Souza, CFP®

 Working in Your Best Interest

-I had an extensive discussion with Money Coaches Canada CEO Karin Mizgala about the subject of fees and financial advice, and the importance of understanding the motivations of your advisor and whether the advisor’s interests are aligned with your own.
+When it comes to the subject of fees and financial advice, it’s important to understand the motivations of your advisor and whether the advisor’s interests are aligned with your own.

 An important principle to remember is that apart from volunteering, nobody works for free.
 If someone provides you with a product or service, you can bet they’re getting paid for it.
 You need to understand how they get paid, and by whom.
 After all, the one who pays you is essentially “the boss”, and you must keep the boss happy, right?